-Asset recycling has seen modest use to date in the U.S. In the highway sector, five toll highway and bridge facilities were leased to private entities between 2004 and 2011.
+Asset recycling has seen modest use to date in the U.S. In the highway sector, five toll highway and bridge facilities have been leased to private entities since 2004.
 While several initial private sector investors have been challenged to realize expected returns from their investments in the near-term, public sector sponsors have generally benefited from their long-term lease transactions.
 Even with several changes in lease ownership, no impacts on facility users or project sponsors have resulted since the provisions of the original agreements, including commitments to operate and maintain the roadways, to follow established methods for toll rate increases, and to share excess profits still stand.
-Additionally, upfront payments secured upon lease execution have provided demonstrable benefits.
-At a minimum, they helped retire debt on burdensome or troubled assets for all five projects, and in three instances, permitted the project sponsors to make investments elsewhere in their respective region or state.

-Beyond highways within the transportation sector, asset recycling has been applied to airports, seaports, parking facilities, and intermodal transit facilities.
+Beyond highways within the transportation sector, asset recycling has been applied to airports, seaports, parking facilities, intermodal transit facilities, healthcare facilities and prisons.

 Asset recycling has been used extensively in Australia, where the national government established a AU$5 billion incentive program in 2013.
 The Australian program provides state governments with an additional 15 percent in national funding of the capital raised from recycled assets.
 Between 2013 and 2016, a total of AU$15 billion was raised in Australia from recycling existing transportation power generation assets.
 The state of New South Wales also created Infrastructure NSW to act as an independent body in overseeing the asset recycling process.
 Infrastructure NSW has funded three new highway projects using revenue generated by its asset recycling program: Newal Highway, a AU$78.8 million 28-kilometer facility in an important freight corridor; a 9.8-kilometer AU$52.5 million extension of Princess Highway, and the 12-kilometer AU$30.4 million New England Highway bypass route.